Republican senators show emotion, but little evidence of changed minds

 “The result of this trial is preordained,” said Cruz, who had mounted an effort to contest the electoral college results on Jan.
 6. “President Trump will be acquitted.
 I think the trial is a waste of time and is the result of seething partisan anger on the part of congressional Democrats.”

-Sen. Josh Hawley (R-Mo.) took the opportunity to sit in the galleries above the Senate floor, an area where the public usually sits but has been left empty for the trial due to the coronavirus pandemic.
+Sen. Josh Hawley (R-Mo.) took the opportunity to sit in the galleries above the Senate floor, an area where the public usually sits but has been left empty for the trial because of the coronavirus pandemic.
 Hawley’s feet were up on a chair as he studiously scanned through stacks of papers, which he later said were trial briefs from both legal teams.

 “I’d say it’s more of the same,” Hawley said of the arguments Wednesday.
 “It’s also exactly what’s in the briefs, by the way.
 So it’s, I think, pretty predictable.”